Fall at Work Claim Solicitors

 Working out how much compensation you are likely to receive can be tricky.
 However, our compensation calculator may be able to help.
 Like the courts, the calculator will consider your personal circumstances.
 It will then generate a compensation sum that reflects what you are likely to be entitled to.

 Start your claim with Grieves Solicitors

 Our specialist Slip, Trip and Fall team at Grieves Solicitors can help you claim financial compensation for the injuries you have suffered.

 We will provide all the legal advice and guidance you need to ensure you receive the maximum amount of compensation for your injuries, helping you pay medical fees and any ongoing care costs.

 We operate on a ‘no win, no fee’ basis, which means you won’t pay a penny unless your claim is successful.
 Our legal fees are claimed from the opposing side’s insurers at the end of the process.

 Our Slips, Trips and Fall Solicitors regularly act for clients across Yorkshire and now cover the whole of England and Wales.

 Our team of experienced Personal Injury Accident Solicitors can support your needs wherever you live in England and Wales.
 We serve clients across the UK.

-We understand that making a claim may seem daunting at first, but we are happy to talk over those queries or concerns with you to allay any fears you may have about bringing a compensation claim.
-We are only too happy to help.
+We understand that making a claim may seem daunting at first.
+But we are happy to talk over those queries or concerns with you to allay any fears you may have about bringing a compensation claim.